Selling a House With Fire Damage for Its Best Value

 If you want to sell your home in as-is condition, you can seek out a cash buyer, but there’s no guarantee that it’ll be a fast sale.
 If you’re looking for a speedy transaction, you can try HomeLight’s Simple Sale platform.

-With Simple Sale, you can get an all-cash offer in as little as a week, and you could have cash in your hand in as few as ten days without worrying about doing any repairs or being on the hook for prep costs, agent commissions, and other fees.
+With Simple Sale, you can get an all-cash offer in 24 hours and have cash in your hand in as few as ten days without worrying about doing any repairs or being on the hook for prep costs, agent commissions, and other fees.

 5 steps to selling a house with fire damage